Nicolai Elias Tuxen

-Nicolai Elias Tuxen (21 November 1810 - 10 December 1891) was a Danish naval officer and politician, technical director of Orlogsværftet in Copenhagen.
-He was a member of the Danish Constituent Assembly.
-He was the father of painter Laurits Tuxen.
+Captain Nicolai Elias Tuxen (21 November 1810 – 10 December 1891) was a Royal Danish Navy officer and politician.
+He was the technical director of the Orlogsværftet in Copenhagen and a member of the Danish Constituent Assembly.
+Tuxen was also the father of painter Laurits Tuxen.

 Early life

 Tuxen was born in Fladstrand, the son of first lieutenant and later commander lieutenant Peter Mandrup Tuxen (1783-1838) and Elisabeth M. Simonsen (1786-1867).
 He was the elder brother of Georg Emil Tuxen and Johan Cornelius Tuxen.